joembedded/ltx_legacy/README.md

 This file is simple text ('EDT'-Format) and might become quite large over time ;-) The input script '../sw/ltu_trigger.php' will add the data (feel free to modify it for your own requirements)

+**Important: This repository ('ltx_legacy') is automatically generated/mainatined by scripts!
+No Feedback to Request/Comments**

 ***Installation:***

  1. Simply copy all to your server, Server must run HTTP (by default port 80).